mishoo/UglifyJS/README.md

     cd ColaScript
     npm link .

-Usage same as in [UglifyJS2](https://github.com/mishoo/UglifyJS2), except:
+Use it same as in [UglifyJS2](https://github.com/mishoo/UglifyJS2), except:

 	-j, --js, --javascript        Work with JavaScript (by default Cola will expect ColaScript).                    [boolean]